klauern/mantisrb/README.md

 License, Open-Source-ness, and other Miscellany
 ===============================================
 I've licensed `mantisrb` with the [MIT License][5], which should be permissive enough for you to muck around with and fiddle with.
-It's open-source, so contributions are welcome and encouraged.
+It's open-source, so contributions are welcomed and encouraged.

-Email: klauer - at - gmail.com for more information or send me a pull-request.
+Email: klauer - at - gmail - dot - com for more information or send me a pull-request.

 Any questions on this as well, I'm all ears.
 I hope to provide a useful gem that someone might make use of for their own projects.